Do you need an implant? Call today to schedule a free consultation, including X-ray, (303) 214-9195.

 What Are The Different Types Of Dental Implants?

 The primary types of dental implants include: single-tooth implants, multiple-teeth implants, dental implants to anchor bridges, and dental implants to anchor dentures.
+There are also all on 4 dental implants and mini dental implants.

 Are Dental Implants A Replacement For Dentures?